mendax1234/Mach-V/docs/sw/index.md

 The `sw/` directory is organized by application.
 For example:

-* `sw/coremark/` contais the CoreMark benchmark source code and build scripts.
+* `sw/coremark/` contains the CoreMark benchmark source code and build scripts.

 ## System Memory Map